Gifts for Dogs and Cats

 She also supplied me with a link from Mashable for high-tech pet gifts.
 Here are the three I liked for cats:

 Cat Attack Scratching Post, $30.
-Cats attack is a cardboard scratch post which will stop your cat clawing your furniture.
+Cats attack is a cardboard scratch post that will stop your cat clawing your furniture.
 A perfect cat scratcher that looks cool too.
 Why do we use cardboard?
 Because cats actually prefer it to all the material scratch posts you can buy plus it’s recyclable too.
 Easy to pack away and light to carry.
-The Cats Attack comes in five pieces which slot together to form the scratch post.
+The Cats Attack comes in five pieces that slot together to form the scratch post.
 If one side gets scuffed just turn it around and use the other side… this cat scratcher can last and last too and it isn’t an eyesore.
-Cats Attack – Finally a cool looking cat scratcher you’ll actually want to leave up in your lounge.
+Cats Attack – Finally a cool-looking cat scratcher you’ll actually want to leave up in your lounge.

-This is from me: I have to say that this is a well priced and very cool cat scratching post.
-During my research, I did not find a nicer nor better priced scratching post.
+This is from me: I have to say that this is a well-priced and very cool cat scratching post.
+During my research, I did not find a nicer nor better-priced scratching post.
 If I had a cat, I would DEFINITELY buy this one!

 This is from me: The photo is so hysterically funny that I was intrigued by this toy.
 My cats loved to chase a piece of paper wadded into a fan-like shape tied to a string.
-This is the high end version.
+This is the high-end version.
 I’d personally go with the homemade version though!
 I think it’s more fun for your kitty to play with you!

 Frolic Cat Bolt, $16.
 A finalist in the 2009 Chicago Innovation Awards, the FroliCat BOLT Interactive Laser Toy can entertain you and your cat for hours.
 Hold it in your hand or place it on a flat surface.
 The BOLT emits an automatically generated red laser pattern that will have your kitty leaping, jumping, and batting with glee.
 Use it in automatic mode and watch your pet chase random patterns, or try manual mode and aim the laser dot wherever you like.
 You can create your own exciting laser patterns.
 You can also adjust the mirror to aim the laser across a variety of surfaces.
 Even the laziest cat will have a ball.
 An automatic shutoff feature activates after 15 minutes in either mode, or you can operate the manual on/off switch.
 Requires 4 AA batteries (sold separately).